gitkraken/gk-dev-docs/gk-dev/gk-dev-faq.md

 ### Can I pay using a Purchase Order?

-For GitKraken Pro and Teams, we accept only credit card payments.
+For GitKraken Pro, Advanced, and Business plans, we accept only credit card payments.
 Purchase orders are accepted for [GitKraken On-Premise or On-Premise Serverless](https://gitkraken.com/pricing).
 [Contact our sales team](https://www.gitkraken.com/sales-inquiries) for more info.

 ***